ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 20/06/2024: Our paper [Re-pseudonymization Strategies for Smart Meter Data Are Not Robust to Deep Learning Profiling Attacks](https://dl.acm.org/doi/10.1145/3626232.3653272) received the Best Paper Award at the ACM CODASPY '24 conference! 🏆📜 Miruna Rusu, co-first author on the paper, presented the work in Porto, Portugal.

-08/06/2024: New paper "A Zero Auxiliary Knowledge Membership Inference Attack on Aggregate Location Data" accepted in PoPETS 2024!
+08/06/2024: New paper [A Zero Auxiliary Knowledge Membership Inference Attack on Aggregate Location Data](https://arxiv.org/abs/2406.18671) accepted in PoPETS 2024!
 Joint work with Vincent Guan, Florent Guépin and Yves-Alexandre de Montjoye.

 05/06/2024: New paper [Correlation inference attacks against machine learning models](https://arxiv.org/abs/2112.08806) accepted in Science Advances!
 Joint work with Florent Guépin and Yves-Alexandre de Montjoye.